 Type of coating or impregnation

-Finally, for the coating, either polyurethane (PU) or silicone (SI) is used here.
+For the coating, either polyurethane (PU) or silicone (SI) is used here.
 PU is cheap and allows seams to be glued.
 However, it is heavier and worse in terms of UV protection.
-SI is light, very tear-resistant and UV-resistant.
+SI is light, very tear-resistant, and UV-resistant.
 SI is more expensive and also does not allow seams to be glued.

 In any case, the water column says nothing about these three points.
 Nevertheless, these criteria are essential for the tightness of a tent.

-If you want to buy a new trekking or camping tent, don’t just look at the WS.
+If you want to buy a new hiking or camping tent, don’t just look at the water column.
 The material is an interesting point.
 Tents made of cotton are not coated at all, but (if at all) impregnated.
 Because cotton swells when wet and thus becomes waterproof or impermeable by itself.

 - Water column